 - You get a ton of customization options to really build a unique design for your store.

-- You aren’t limited to a single niche — most of these themes include a bunch of different demo sites that you can import.
+- You aren’t limited to a single niche — most of these themes include a bunch of different demo sites you can import.

 - You can be up and running with a great-looking store very quickly, even if it’s not quite as unique-looking as the multipurpose theme.
 Having lots of customization options is great, but sometimes you just want something that’s going to look perfect right away.

-What to Look for In Your Ecommerce Theme
+What to Look for in Your Ecommerce Theme

 Whether you choose a flexible multipurpose theme or a dedicated ecommerce/WooCommerce theme, there are some important features and characteristics to look for.

 The first is performance — I’m singling it out because it’s incredibly important for an ecommerce store.
-There’s lots of data connecting how quickly your store loads with important metrics such as conversion rates and bounce rates, along with general user experience.
+There’s a lot of data connecting how quickly your store loads with important metrics such as conversion rates and bounce rates, along with general user experience.
 As your store’s foundation, your theme will play a big role in how quickly your site loads (along with other considerations such as implementing WordPress performance best practices and choosing fast hosting).

 Beyond that, think about the following areas:

-- Mobile design — all of the themes on this list are responsive (which means they work on any device), but I still encourage you to actually open the demo sites on a mobile device so that you can get a good feel for whether you like your theme’s mobile experience.
+- Mobile design — all of the themes on this list are responsive (which means they work on any device), but I still encourage you to actually open the demo sites on a mobile device, so you can get a good feel for whether you like your theme’s mobile experience.

-Sixteen of the Best WordPress Ecommerce Themes on the Market
+The Best WordPress Ecommerce Themes on the Market